JeongSeoJin/JeongSeoJin.github.io/_posts/2025-12-23-qdd-actuator.md

 # Cycloidal QDD Actuator for Dynamic Robots

-> *Note: This is an ongoing project.
+***Note: This is an ongoing project.
 Please note that some sections, particularly '5.
 Control & Validation', are currently being documented.
-New test results and updates will be uploaded soon.*
+New test results and updates will be uploaded soon.***

 [view this page in github with resources](https://github.com/JeongSeoJin/quasi-direct-drive-actuator)

+---
+## 0. Background: Motivation and Evolution
+This Project builds upon my previous project project, 'A Low-Cost 3D-Printed Proprioceptive Actuator for HRI', and represents a significant step forward in performance and design.

+In the ealier actuators(v1, v2 and v3), these exhibited insufficient torque density, which limited their application in dynamic and agile robotic systems.
+The primary cause was the use of off-the-shelf BLDC drone motors; their small air-gap radius, integrated with low-ratio 3D-printed reducers, could not generate the necessary torque.

+To address this problem, I initiated this project with a focus on maximizing torque density, compactness and system efficiecy.
+By adopting a large-diameter "pancake" BLDC motor to maximize the air-gap radius for high torque density and integrating a internal cycloidal reducer for compactness, I significantly enhenced the actuator's dynamics and agility.
+Inspired by the MIT Mini Cheetah's design philosophy, this project demonstrates a transition toward a more robust and high-performance Quasi-Direct Drive (QDD) system.

 ---